 - 1. The first fire should be kindling only and should last for about 20 minutes.
 Leave the door slightly ajar to stop the door rope from sticking. - 2.
 Once the heater has cooled down, repeat the process. - 3.
 The third fire should be a normal fire of at least 45 minutes.

 By this time, your heater should be cured.
-In colder conditions, or if the heater uses a fan, it may take slightly longer.
+In colder conditions, , it may take slightly longer.
 The house should be ventilated until all odours are gone.

 OPERATING THE AIR CONTROL